View on GitHub

 # enable_html_detection = false # HTML detection fallback (experimental, default: false)

-Required Screenshots:
+Required screenshots:

 For automated issue assignment (assign_to_copilot feature):